-Mr. Mooney described NIPSCO's process for executing 7-Year Gas Plan projects.
-He stated that with the exception of small rural extension projects that are better handled by the local operating area, Engineering and Major Projects jointly execute all of the projects.
+Mr. Mooney described NIPSCO's process for executing the projects included in its 7-Year Gas Plan.
+He stated that with the exception of small Rural Extension projects that are better handled by the local operating area, Engineering and Major Projects jointly execute all of the projects in the 7-Year Gas Plan.
 The Engineering group, in partnership with Major Projects, develops the updates to the 7-Year Gas Plan and establishes the base scope of work associated with each updated Plan.
-Next, the Engineering group develops a more detailed scope (with internal NIPSCO stakeholders) and provides detailed estimates for the next year's projects.
+Next, the Engineering group develops a more detailed scope (with internal NIPSCO stakeholders) and provides detailed estimates for the projects within the Plan for the next year.
 The Engineering group then conducts more detailed engineering prior to execution start, when possible and when appropriate.
-The TDSIC Execution group then executes the TDSIC work.
+The TDSIC Execution group then executes TDSIC work.
 Mr. Mooney stated the cost tracking of the work is managed by the Project Controls Team.

 Mr. Mooney explained that NIPSCO has implemented two operational procedures to increase the safety of its employees and customers.
 The first is an effort to eliminate cross-bores with other foreign facilities during the installation of NIPSCO's assets.
 The second is an update to NIPSCO's pipeline tie-in procedures to increase the safety of its employees while performing work that involves the separation of pipe.
 He indicated that while these procedures will increase the cost of installations, the increase in safety outweighs those increased costs.

 Mr. Mooney testified that NIPSCO has adjusted its estimates in Plan Update-7 to reflect implementation of the new safety procedures.

-Mr. Mooney provided an update on the potential risks associated with the completion of certain projects in light of actual experience that NIPSCO identified in previous stakeholder meetings, including the Stateline to Highland Junction (TP1), the Aetna to LaPorte (TP2), and the Gary Bare Steel and Balance of System (BSR11) projects.
+Mr. Mooney provided an update on the potential risks associated with the completion of projects in light of actual experience that NIPSCO identified in previous stakeholder meetings, as follows: